Belief Bias Identification: Introduction

-The theoretical framework I propose adopts an approach where an agent observes a series of Bernoulli trials.
-The agent's prior beliefs are assumed to follow a beta distribution and are updated via Bayesian inference.
-Since the beta distribution is conjugate to the binomial distribution, the posterior of the Bayesian agent will also result in a beta distribution\footnote{This updating setting is comparable to the one employed in the ambiguity aversion literature (see \citet{abdellaoui2021learning} as an example) or cognitive uncertainty \citep{enke2023cognitive}.}.
-To integrate different biases, the model accounts for deviations from Bayesian updating, utilizing distorted likelihoods and priors.
-These distortions yield non-Bayesian posterior beta distributions, allowing for the identification of core biases such as over/under inference \citep{khaw2021individual, ba2022over, augenblick2024overinference} or base rate neglect/over use \citep{benjamin2019base, bucher2022dynamics, enke2023baserate}.
-It also explores asymmetries in reacting to good and bad news in the observed data generating process, alongside preference-based biases \citep{eil2011good, zimmermann2020dynamics, mobius2022managing}.
-Further, it incorporates confirmation bias \citep{rabin1999first, charness2017confirmation, Liu2024modelconfirmation}, sequence-related biases like the hot hand fallacy and gambler's fallacy \citep{rabin2002inference, rabin2010gambler, prat-carrabin2024resource}, and confidence biases \citep{serra2021mistakes, huffman2022persistent, enke2023confidence} that affect the variance of the agent's posterior distribution, all within the same framework.
+The theoretical framework considers an agent who observes a sequence of Bernoulli trials.
+Prior beliefs are assumed to follow a beta distribution and, under Bayesian updating, posteriors remain beta distributed because the beta distribution is conjugate to the binomial distribution.\footnote{This updating environment is comparable to settings used in the ambiguity-aversion literature (see \citet{abdellaoui2025learning} for an example) and in work on cognitive uncertainty \citep{enke2023cognitive}.} To introduce biases, the model allows for distortions of the likelihood and the prior.
+These distortions generate non-Bayesian posterior beta distributions and make it possible to identify core biases such as over- and underinference \citep{khaw2021individual,ba2022over,augenblick2025overinference} and base-rate neglect or overuse \citep{benjamin2019base,bucher2022dynamics,enke2023baserate}.
+The framework also accommodates asymmetries in reactions to good and bad news, preference-based biases \citep{eil2011good,zimmermann2020dynamics,mobius2022managing}, confirmation bias \citep{rabin1999first,charness2017confirmation,Liu2024modelconfirmation}, sequence-related biases such as the hot-hand and gambler's fallacies \citep{rabin2002inference,rabin2010gambler,prat-carrabin2024resource}, and precision distortions \citep{moore2015overprecision,augenblick2025assumptions} that affect the variance of posterior beliefs.

-The model is tested with help of a novel laboratory experiment.
-Participants solved a series of tasks where they had to guess the percentage of red balls in a selected urn from a pool of 99 urns, each containing varying proportions of red and blue balls.
-Participants received information signals via ball draws from the selected urn, forming and reporting their belief beta distributions twice.
-Then they reported their updated beliefs after observing another sequence of independently drawn signals from the same urn.
+The model is estimated using data from a novel laboratory experiment.
+Participants solve a series of urn tasks in which they must guess the percentage of red balls in a selected urn drawn from a pool of 99 urns with varying red-blue compositions.
+They receive information through sequences of ball draws from the selected urn and report their belief beta distributions twice: once after an initial signal, and again after observing a second sequence of independently drawn signals from the same urn.